 The local currency is the Uganda Shilling (UGS) which exchanges at around 3500 UGS to the USD $1.

 Uganda like many other African countries operates a mainly cash-based society.
-There are plenty of banks and ATMs in major towns; withdrawals may have a small surplus charge although this is likely to be similar to traveller’s cheque commission rates.
+There are plenty of banks and ATMs in major towns; withdrawals may have a small surplus charge although this is likely to be similar to traveler’s cheque commission rates.
 It is best to bring US Dollars, euros, and Great Britain Pounds changed in the main cities.
 A credit card will come in useful in the event of an emergency.
 If you are planning to travel afterwards, you may want to bring enough bills to cover this.
 You may also want money for extra activities such as sight-seeing, sports, safaris, cultural experiences and so on.

 Because customs can be so hectic, we ask that you avoid changing money until you are picked up by your coordinator, who can then suggest where you might want to go.
 ALWAYS BRING BIGGER AND NEWER NOTES WITHOUT ANY DAMAGES!

 Most hotels, restaurants, and the bigger shops will take credit cards and US$ and GBP cash but only in cities.
 Credit cards are pretty useless in the rest of the country, where only local currency is accepted.